HwWobbe/Wip-Main/README.md

 - review the AnJoTt material
   - print it ; then post at DgH
     - craft Audience previews that chainLink the pages and cluster them
+      - these can include bubbleViews & pageViews as well as Notes.
   - observe the relative focus indicxators
     - check the TomaA Prs
       - it may be easier to judge the colors by comparing those in the annualSummary